KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 ## Mass (2015 Experiment)

-The model uses `Total.Abundance` and `Type` as the fixed effects and `Tank` as the random effect on which the error ie estimated.
+The model uses the estimated change in the mass of a single crayfish (`ind.delta.mass`) as the response and `Total.Abundance` and `Type` as the fixed effects and `Tank` as the random effect on which the error ie estimated.

     (delta.mass.tot.abundance.mod.2015 <- lmer(ind.delta.mass ~ 1 + Total.Abundance * Type + (1|Tank) , data = cray.mean, subset = Year == "2015"))